emerisly/OI/README.md

-# olympiad in informatics
+# OI, Olympiad in Informatics
-Learning algorithms.
+🎈 Learning algorithms.
+Java | C++
 Most of the problems sets are from Luogu and USACO.
-Coded in either Java or C++.